CLARE CONSERVATION DISTRICT

 They must be left where the female moth laid the mass so they are counted by a fall survey team.

 You may destroy all egg masses in the month of April before they hatch.
 Scrape them into a bucket of soapy water and let them sit for a day.
-Mechanical Controls (Tree & Barrier Bands) can be used on trees in your yard to help reduce the number of caterpillars feeding on foliage of the trees.
+Tree barrier bands can be used on trees in your yard to help reduce the number of caterpillars feeding on foliage of the trees.
 Conventional chemical insecticides can effectively control gypsy moth in some situations.
 However, precautionary measures must be followed to avoid toxicity to humans, animals and other non-target organisms.
 Always follow all label instructions when using these or any other pest control product.

-We need everyone’s help in detecting gypsy moth populations and keeping this insect from spreading to new neighborhoods.
-Failure to inspect household articles for gypsy moth life stages prior to movement from a regulated area is a violation of USDA quarantine regulations and may result in significant civil penalties.
+We need everyone’s help in detecting spongy (gypsy) moth populations and keeping this insect from spreading to new neighborhoods.

 To be most effective in minimizing defoliation Btk Bacillus thuringiensis var. kurstaki (commonly found in soil and on plants) is applied by aerial spraying when the caterpillars are less than one inch long.
 When caterpillars eat Btk the protein crystals dissolve in their digestive system and become toxic.
 Within three to five days they die.